mbercx/softdev-101/docs/tests.md

 This installs your package in editable mode (`-e`) along with the test dependencies.

-For the `softdev-101` package, pytest is already included in the `tests` optional dependencies:
+For the `dev_tutorial` package, pytest is already included in the `tests` optional dependencies:

 ```toml
 [project.optional-dependencies]